cstamas/rrf-demo/README.md

 took 02:05 min as reported by Maven.
 But, just take a peek at full Maven console output... (sit down before).

-# What is happening?
+## What is happening?

 You will notice that all your dependencies are downloaded from Atlassian repository (but same would happen with Groovy repository, if that would be the first).
-Reason is pretty much straight-
+Reason is pretty much straightforward:
-forward: **both these repositories are "group" repositories**, that contain Maven Central among their members as well, hence, all artifacts you expect from MC can be obtained from these repositories as well!
-As Maven goes "round robin" on ordered list of remote repositories, it will find everything in first, Atlassian repository.
-Hence, as an side-effect, you are basically getting MC Artifacts via Atlassian infrastructure, or Groovy repository (as same stands for that as well).
+**both these repositories are "group" repositories**, that contain Maven Central proxy among their members as well, hence, all artifacts you expect from MC can be obtained from these repositories as well!
+As Maven goes "round robin" on ordered list of remote repositories, it will find everything in first, in this case, Atlassian repository.
+Hence, as an side-effect, you are basically getting MC Artifacts via Atlassian infrastructure, or Groovy repository if that would be first (as same stands for that as well).
-Not only is slower, but not to mention the danger side of all this.
+Not only is slower, but has a nice dangerous side as well.

-# Lets fix this
+## Lets fix this

 This is where Remote Repository Filtering comes to play.
 We can fix this ONLY by filtering (while this "nasty" project does several things wrongly, we will NOT touch any of the POM or